tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 The delete icon works the other way around: it does not remove the currently displayed region but _all other_ regions that were selected at some point in the past.
 The idea of Tiny Weather Forecast Germany is centred around the idea of your usual location and not so much on a list of bookmarks.

 It is also implemented this way to quickly delete a presumptive travel history.
+Think of it as a privacy feature.

 ### How do I delete a location?